 - A retainer gives a PR Agency, like Seven Media, the chance to create stories and sneak out proactive opportunities during slower news periods.

 - When embarking on a retainer with a PR Agency, many additional costs are factored into the scope of work that ordinarily that aren’t considered by a business.
 This includes but is not limited to, translations, media monitoring and general admin costs.

 - A project allows a business to contract their PR Agency on a specific campaign of activity where they can add the most amount of value to ensure it is a resounding success.

 - It is important however to remember when considering hiring an agency on a project, it needs to be as substantial amount of work to do in a set time period.
-I you were to approach an agency for every press release or influencer contract, you could ultimately end up paying more than a retainer itself!
+I you was to approach an agency for every press release or influencer contract, you could ultimately end up paying more than a retainer itself!

 - A business has to ensure they use the same agency across their projects for consistency and to avoid confusion with media and influencers.

 - You are paying for a finite amount of work at a finite amount meaning many of the day-to-day PR activities may fall outside your scope of work.